mies/wercker-perceptor/views/rails-heroku.md

     	}
 	}

-Commit and push this file to your git repository.
 You will now have access to several environment variables including:

 	WERCKER_POSTGRESQL_HOST
 	WERCKER_POSTGRESQL_PORT